sagpat/sagpat.github.io/about.md

 ##### Hello!
 My name is Sagar and I study Computer Science and works as a software developer at Syntel Ltd., Pune India.
 I have total 2.6 years of experience working in software industry.
-1. I mostly work in Web Development and host my work on GitHub.
+1. I mostly work on Web Development and host my work on GitHub.
 2. On this blog I primarily write about web technologies and posts for new developers.
-3. You can reach me out at 'saagar.1647@gmail.com'
+3. You can reach me out at saagar.1647@gmail.com

 ### Professional:
 1. Software Developer at Syntel Ltd. (Feb 23, 2015 - Present)